Should You Use Personal Loans for Medical Bills?

 What is a personal loan?
 It’s a loan used to pay for -- you guessed it -- personal expenses.

-Personal loans are ideal for financing that isn’t covered by other types of loans, as an auto loan or mortgage loan would.
+Personal loans are ideal for financing not covered by other types of loans, as an auto or mortgage would.

 Unlike loans for a car or house, personal loans are unsecured and not backed by collateral, so lenders place a lot of emphasis on credit scores for determining who they approve and the interest rate a borrower may receive.

-The better a FICO score, the lower the rate; for personal loans, they may be about 5% to the low-20% range.
+The better the FICO score, the lower the rate; personal loans may be about 5% to the low 20% range.

-Personal loan amounts range from as low as $1,000 all the way up to $100,000, and terms are as small as a few months to seven years (or more, in some cases).
+Personal loan amounts typically range from as low as $1,000 to $100,000, and terms are as small as a few months to seven years (or more, sometimes).

 Personal loans have a myriad of uses, including:

-And, personal loans can also be used to pay down debt.
-Many personal loan borrowers use their funds toward consolidating credit cards or student loans due to more affordable interest rates, terms, and conditions that personal loans provide.
+And personal loans can also be used to pay down debt.
+Many personal loan borrowers use their funds to consolidate credit cards or student loans due to the more affordable interest rates, terms, and conditions that personal loans provide.
+And, of course, a personal loan also qualifies to pay off medical expenses.

-As with any loan, consider other options first before borrowing money with interest attached to it.
+As with any loan, consider other options before borrowing money with interest.
 Explore some of these alternatives if medical bills are on your list of expenses:

 Negotiate with your medical provider

-Medical billing offices make mistakes all the time, so the bill you may have received could be in error, grossly overcharging you for services, or in some cases, charging you for services that weren’t rendered.
+Medical billing offices always make mistakes, so the bill you may have received could be in error, grossly overcharging you for services or, in some cases, charging you for services that weren't rendered.

-When all else fails, open the door to looking for a personal loan to pay for medical expenses.
+When all else fails, open the door to looking for a personal loan for medical expenses.

-But don’t settle on the first lender who comes along; seeking and researching the best loans guarantee that you’ll lock into the best loan with the best rates, terms, conditions and more.
+But don't settle on the first lender who comes along; seeking and researching the best loans guarantees you'll lock into the best loan with the best rates, terms, conditions, and more.

-That four-letter word otherwise known as FICO can be bad or good, depending on the shape you find your credit in.
+That four-letter word, or FICO, can be harmful or good, depending on the shape you find your credit in.

 Everything about your credit score and report is calculated, so remember that most lenders will take a conservative approach to approving or rejecting a loan applicant based on their creditworthiness.